AfOx Visiting Fellowship Programme

 Applications are open to researchers with existing research interests compatible with those of the Mathematical Institute current faculty.
 Applicants must clearly state which one of the Mathematical Institute research groups you feel is closest to your work.
 While in Oxford the AfOx Mathematics Fellow will work with faculty within the Institute and across other disciplines where appropriate, to develop research ideas, projects and events.
 This can include research papers, ideas for co-led projects, future joint research developments.

-The AfOx Mathematics Fellow will be welcomed into the research community at the Institute and
+The AfOx Mathematics Fellow will be welcomed into the research community at the Institute and supported to develop longer-term research connections.

 ODID is the focus at Oxford for research on developing countries and emerging economies, and on their relationship with the rest of the world.
 The department’s four key research groups – the Refugee Studies Centre, Young Lives, the Oxford Poverty and Human Development Initiative and the Technology and Management Centre for Development – are at the forefront of their fields.